Best Jeans for Mature Women

-I assumed that it was going to be an ultra-modern building full of people whizzing away on machines.
+I assumed it was going to be an ultra-modern building full of people whizzing away on machines.
 As I recall it was more personal than that, as we had a guided tour with a representative from the factory.
-With a pile of denim about 18" on the table in front of us, we watched as the machine cut through them.
+With a pile of denim about 18" on the table in front of us, we watched as the machine cut through the fabric.
 We walked past industrial machines, rivets, and large spools of thread until we saw the final product.
 To me, I had the feeling that things hadn't changed much since they first started.
 It was in an older building which had housed it for quite some time.
 It didn't have the feel of a designer's studio, it had the feel of tradition.

 Footwear for Jeans